MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/storage.md

 Like AWS NetApp ONTAP, Azure NetApp Files is an enterprise-class, high-performance, metered file storage service.
 Azure NetApp Files is fully managed in Azure using NetApp solutions.
 Like Azure Files, Azure NetApp Files lets multiple pods mount a volume.
 You can use [Astra Trident](https://docs.netapp.com/us-en/netapp-solutions/containers/rh-os-n_overview_trident.html), an open-source dynamic storage orchestrator for Kubernetes, to [configure your AKS cluster to use Azure NetApp Files](/azure/aks/azure-netapp-files).

 Be aware of the [Resource limits for Azure NetApp Files](/azure/azure-netapp-files/azure-netapp-files-resource-limits).
-The minimum size of a capacity pool for Azure NetApp Files is 4TiB.
+The minimum size of a capacity pool for Azure NetApp Files is 4 TiB.
 Azure NetApp Files charges by provisioned size rather than used capacity.

 ### Azure HPC Cache